JoseCabezasPok/PicFlow/README.md

-# UnsplashFinder
+# PicFlow

-Unsplash finder is a small project for demo and educational purposes.
+PicFLow is a small project for demo and educational purposes.
 It allows you to search related images and navigate through results

 ## Development server